jwillman/closest-hsl-bike-station-status/README.md

 # closest-hsl-bike-station-status

-Shows some basic info of HSL City Bike station by station id.
+Shows how many free HSL bikes are available in certain stations.

 TODO: use Geolocation API to get user location